 All the above receivables are short-term.
 The fair value of these short-term financial assets is determined independently because the carrying value is considered to approximate their fair value.

-The Group's management periodically reassesses the adequacy of the allowance for doubtful receivables in connection with the credit policy and taking into account information of legal counsel, which arise from processing of historical data and recent developments of the cases they handle.
+The Group's management periodically reassesses the adequacy of the allowance for doubtful receivables in connection with the credit policy and taking into account information of legal counsel as well as the historical data arising from non-collecting receivables.